Rick-Houser/Server_Config/Troubleshooting.md

 -------------------------------------------------------------------------------

 ## Issue #4:
-  Encountered multiple errors when running my config tool.
+  Encountered multiple errors when running lumos_config tool.
 The solution involved has two parts.

   Error 1: "AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.0.1.
 Set the 'ServerName' directive globally to suppress this message"